 Rich Media and Interactivity

 Overall, RCS offers a more comprehensive messaging experience than SMS.
-With no character limit, group messaging capabilities, read receipts, and the ability to send rich media and interactive messages, RCS is the future of messaging.
+With no character limit, group messaging capabilities, read receipts, and the ability to send interactive rich media messages, RCS is the future of messaging.
 While SMS is still widely used, it’s clear that RCS is the way forward.

 Advantages and Disadvantages of SMS and RCS